310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 			<div data-tab="1a-n">
       <img src="/img/es/birthdaystory/es/midori/exp2.jpg">
             	{% bubble Midori %}
-              W-where did this come from?!
-This stuffed toy is sold out in every shop right now…
+              W-Where did this come from!?
+This plushie is sold out in every shop right now…

               Huh?
 You made it yourself because you couldn't get hold of one?
 You're amazing as always, Anzu-san!
               {% endbubble %}